 You’d be surprised how many homeowners position a mirror in their entry hall so I can see from a window if the alarm system is armed.

 A little free advice: Relocate the mirror so your alarm system isn’t visible if someone peers through a window.

 #6 Have Someone Attend to Your Home When You're Away

-Wow, isn’t it amazing how fast the grass grows these days?
-An uncut lawn, newspapers piling up on the front steps, and shades always closed scream, "I'm empty, come inside!"
+Wow, isn’t it amazing how fast the grass grows?
+An uncut lawn, unshoveled sidewalks, packages on the porch or in the yard, and shades always closed scream, "I'm empty.
+Come inside!"

-Hire someone you trust to mow regularly, pick up around the doorstep, open and close various window shades, and turn different lights on and off (or put a few on timers).
+Hire someone you trust to mow or shovel regularly, pick up around the porch and doorstep, open and close various window shades, and turn different lights on and off (or put a few on timers).
 One more thing: Lock any car you leave in the driveway, or I can use your garage door opener to get in quickly.

 #7 Don't Put Valuables in an Easy-Carry Case